licexicel/MapleStory-Equips-And-Calculation/README.md

 you can use whatever you want.

-With 503 Common Equips in it.
+With 503 common equips in it.

-A total Equip Set calculation System is on schedule,
+A total equip set calculation System is on schedule,

 the data structure will not change in the near future.